sugarcrm/SugarRepairsModule/README.md

 `cd "modules/supp_SugarRepairs/" && php -f cli.php --repair processAuthor --test false`

 ##Issues Addressed
-* Event Criteria with invalid fields
+* Event Criteria with invalid fields.
-> Disables any Process Author Definition with criteria referencing missing or invalid fields
+> Disables any Process Author Definition with criteria referencing missing or invalid fields.
-> Works on Start, Wait, and Receive Message events
+> Works on Start, Wait, and Receive Message events.
-* Activities and Actions with invalid fields
+* Activities and Actions with invalid fields.
-> Disables any Process Author Definition with an activity or action referencing missing or invalid fields
+> Disables any Process Author Definition with an activity or action referencing missing or invalid fields.

 #Vardef Repairs
 Corrects common issues with vardefs.